 Changing the price can be an effective strategy to achieve the fulfillment and quantity of contracts that you want.

-When you place an order, you want it to go through, but you also want to ensure you pay the right price.
+When you place an order for trade entry, you want it to go through, but you also want to ensure you pay the right price.
 The last thing you want is to place a market order thinking that you will get a contract for $3.25, and realize that it went through at $4.00.

 By combining limit and stop orders, you can set a wider range to ensure that you get a price that you want, but not at the risk of overpaying for the security.